ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 2.1.1 Flaws

 Your character may have one or more **flaws**.
-A **flaw** is an **ability** that you do not use to accomplish something, but instead the GM uses to hinder you from accomplishing something, or invokes to force you to act a certain way.
+Unlike an **ability**, you do not use a **flaw** to accomplish something; instead the GM uses your **flaw** to hinder you from accomplishing something, or invokes your **flaw** to force you to act a certain way.

-**Flaws** maybe psychological weaknesses such as "Alcoholic" or "Heroin Addict", or physical weaknesses such as "One-Eye," "Wheelchair-Bound" or "Asthmatic."
+**Flaws** may be psychological weaknesses such as "Alcoholic" or "Heroin Addict", or physical weaknesses such as "One-Eye," "Wheelchair-Bound" or "Asthmatic."
 A **flaw** might also be a moral philosophy such as "Code Against Killing," "Pacifist," or "Radical Candor" that limit your behavior in some way.
 A **flaw** also might be a relationship such as a "Frail Aunt," "Single Dad," or "Blackmailed".

 Many **flaws** describe attributes that can be viewed positively.
 By making it a **flaw** and not an **ability** you are inviting your GM to use it to make your life more difficult, not easier.